-- Client are educated at the start of each session regarding COVID-19 symptoms, possibility of lack of symptoms, risks, and measures to take if they or a family member is exhibiting symptoms.
+- Clients are educated at the start of each session regarding COVID-19 symptoms, the possibility of lack of symptoms, risks, and measures to take if they or a family member is exhibiting symptoms.

-- Maximum Sports Conditioning utilizes social media and their web site to convey alerts
+- Maximum Sports Conditioning utilizes social media and its web site to convey alerts

 - Maximum Sports Conditioning utilizes email to convey their changes to policies and procedures, along with recourses for clients to utilizes for aid.

 The staff has partaken in extensive COVID-19 risk training.
 Each staff member has completed the following training, in addition to daily news briefings.